Latin music: 2000s

 In the mid-2000s, reggaeton became popular in the mainstream market, with Héctor el Father Tego Calderón, Daddy Yankee, Don Omar, and Wisin & Yandel considered to be the frontiers of the genre.
 In the tropical music scene, bachata music became popular in the field, with artists such as Monchy & Alexandra and Aventura finding success in the urban areas of Latin America.
 Banda was the dominant genre in the Regional Mexican music field.

 2010s

 By the turn of the decade, the Latin music field was dominated by up-tempo rhythms, including electropop, reggaeton, urbano, banda and contemporary bachata music, as Latin ballads and crooners fell out of favor among U.S. Latin radio programmers.
 Streaming has become the dominant form of revenue in the Latin music industry in the United States, Latin America and Spain.
 Latin trap gained mainstream attention in the mid-2010s with artists such as Ozuna, Bad Bunny, and Anuel AA.

+2020s

+Reggaeton continued to gain popularity throughout the world in the 2020s, led by musicians like Bad Bunny.
+His impact went beyond music and served as a catalyst for social change, especially in Puerto Rico.
+Bad Bunny made use of his enormous platform to draw attention to problems like the aftermath of Hurricane Maria.
+His song "El Apagón" brought attention to the island's ongoing power outages and financial difficulties while discussing Puerto Rico's energy provider, LUMA.
+In addition to elevating Latin music globally, reggaeton's dominance in the music industry has magnified the voices of social justice advocates.